SafarbatiSami/NucleusJ3-Documentation/README.md

 - `threads` : Number of threads to use for processing (in this case, 6).

-# Generate Overlay using NucleusJ
+# Generate Overlay

-To perform Overlay cropping using the `NucleusJ` tool with OMERO, use the following command:
+To perform Overlay using the `NucleusJ` tool with OMERO, use the following command:

 ## Command to Use: